viamrobotics/docs/docs/installation/microcontrollers/_index.md

 See [Rust](https://www.rust-lang.org/tools/install) for more information and other installation methods.

-### Install the Rust ESP Toolchain
+### Install the Rust ESP Toolchain and Activate the ESP-RS Virtual Environment

-To install the Rust ESP toolchain, run:
+To install the Rust ESP toolchain, run the following command:

 ``` shell
 curl -LO https://github.com/esp-rs/rust-build/releases/download/v1.64.0.0/install-rust-toolchain.sh